 Mudra's business experience and expertise extends to the domain of entrepreneurship, managing development and execution of digital marketing strategy for international operations of SMEs and start-ups.

 She has studied how Facebook usage impacts well-being of individuals and consumption preferences, as well as negotiation behavior.
 She is also interested in understanding how cognitive and social psychology can address issues and solve problems in education and addiction.
 Some of her other research projects include logo design and its impact on brand evaluations.

-Mudra's research has received widespread media coverage from Live Science, Men's Health and L'Express.
+Mudra's research has received widespread media coverage from Forbes, Live Science, Men's Health and L'Express.
 It has also been presented at various global academic conferences.